arulvannala/dotNetCF/README.md

-# dotnet core scheduled task on Cloud Foundry.
+# .NET core console app via Pivotal Scheduler.

 The following is an example of running a .NET core console app as a job rather than a long running task on the Pivotal Platform.